bin-cli/bin-cli/man/binconfig.5.md

     **Default:** false

-**merge = true**|**optional**
-: Merge the list of commands with a parent project.

-    If set to optional, no error will be raised if the parent project is missing.
-This may be useful in subprojects that have separate repositories, so you can't guarantee they will be cloned together.

-    **Default:** false

 **template =** _TEMPLATE_
 : Customise the template for scripts created by `--create`.
 It is passed to `echo -e`, so you can use escape sequences such as `\n` for new lines.